pawtools/nopaw/README.md

-There are a small number of control parameters that can be varied to understand how the performance changes in response to different stressors:
+There are a small number of control parameters that can be varied to understand how the performance changes in response to expectable stressors:

  - Scale: n replicates
- - Operation: read or write
+ - Operation Type: read or write
  - Data Size: size and unit (blank=k, m)
  - Layout Factor: communicators per node